Juana Inés de la Cruz: Early life

 Juana was born in San Miguel Nepantla (presently Nepantla de Sor Juana Inés de la Cruz) near Mexico City as the illegitimate daughter of Don Pedro Manuel de Asuaje y Vargas-Machuca (1602-1680), a Spanish navy captain from the Canary Islands involved in colonial transatlantic shipping and trade, and Doña Isabel Ramírez de Santillana y Rendón (1626-1690), a distinguished criolla, whose father leased the Hacienda de Panoayan, near Mexico City.

 Hacienda of Panoayan in Amecameca, residence of the Ramírez de Santillana family.

 There are two different baptism registrations that have been attributed to her, one under the name of "Juana" in 1648, and another one under the name of "Inés" in 1651, still a matter of academic research and debate.
 There is, nevertheless, agreement that she was one of the three children that Doña Isabel Ramírez de Santillana had out of wedlock with Don Pedro de Asuaje.
 Since Sor Juana's father left her life at an early age and remained largely unknown to her, Sor Juana's infancy occurred entirely around her mother's family in the hacienda of Panaoyan, in Amecameca, leased by her maternal grandfather, and home to the ample Ramírez de Santillana family.
 Among her relatives, several women with the name "Inés" have been noted, including her grandmother Inés de Brenes, her maternal-aunt Inés Ramírez de Santillana, and her first-cousin Inés de Brenes y Mendoza, married to a grandson of Antonio de Saavedra Guzmán, the first ever published American-born poet.

-Later described as a child prodigy, Sor Juana was educated at home at the Hacienda de Papaya, being exposed to Latin and Nahuatl, and learning philosophy, and mathematics.
-She was given free access to her grandfather's private library, the wide array of which lended itself well to her self-taught studies.
+Later described as a child prodigy, Sor Juana was educated at home at the Hacienda de Panoayan, being exposed to Latin and Nahuatl, and learning philosophy, and mathematics.
+She was given free access to her grandfather's private library, the wide array of which lent itself well to her self-taught studies.

 During her childhood, Inés often hid in the hacienda chapel to read her grandfather's books from the adjoining library, something forbidden to girls.
 By the age of three, she had learned how to read and write Latin.
 By the age of five, she reportedly could do accounts.
 At age eight, she composed a poem on the Eucharist.
 By adolescence, Inés had mastered Greek logic, and at age thirteen she was teaching Latin to young children.
 For long it was thought that she also learned Nahuatl, an Aztec language, and wrote short poems in that language as a child, but this has been challenged by more recent scholarship.